dance2die/sung.codes/content/blog/2017/setting-reactjs-org-environment-open-source-contribution/index.md

 ---
-title: "Setting up ReactJS.org Environment for Open Source Contribution"
+title: Setting up ReactJS.org Environment for Open Source Contribution
-date: "2017-10-15"
+date: '2017-10-15'
-coverImage: "featured-image-1.jpg"
+coverImage: featured-image-1.jpg
+published_at: '2017-10-15T21:51:45.000Z'
+tags: 'programming, git, github, opensource'
+author: Sung M. Kim
 ---

 I wanted to contribute to [ReactJS.org](https://reactjs.org/) website, (which is a new React JS documentation site announced on [Twitter](https://twitter.com/reactjs/status/913797391307833344).) as a happy new React user.